konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

     )

+# Initialize the Project and the custom AI
 project = Project(id_=YOUR_PROJECT_ID)
 categorization_pipeline = CustomCategorizationAI(project.categories)

+# Use a small subset of Documents to test the AI so that the runtime is not too long
 categorization_pipeline.documents = [
         document for category in categorization_pipeline.categories for document in category.documents() ][:5] categorization_pipeline.test_documents = [
-    document for category in categorization_pipeline.categories for document in category.test_documents() ][:5] categorization_pipeline.category_vocab = categorization_pipeline.build_template_category_vocab()
+    document for category in categorization_pipeline.categories for document in category.test_documents() ][:5]

+# Define all necessary components of the AI and train it
+categorization_pipeline.category_vocab = categorization_pipeline.build_template_category_vocab()
 image_model = EfficientNet(name='efficientnet_b0')
 categorization_pipeline.classifier = PageImageCategorizationModel(